Vyral/mike-lafido-training/_posts/2019-07-31-how-to-tackle-the-elephant-in-the-room-in-your-listings.md

 {% include youtube.html %}

-It’s time to address the elephant in the room within your listings or potential listings.
+It’s time to address the "elephant in the room" within your listings or potential listings.
 And it doesn’t have to be an elephant.
 It could be a deer, a lion, or any other animal, really.
 The point is this: If one of your listings has a unique, off-putting feature, you need to address it.&nbsp;

 There are two ways you can do so.&nbsp;